English and Falmouth Harbors, Antigua

 Boats and beaches go hand in hand and along with the numerous marinas on the island, Antigua proudly boasts 365 beautiful beaches, “one for every day of the year,” as locals say.
 Along with stunning beaches, Antigua boasts superb restaurants, historical sites, and fun nightlife.

-What to See and Do in Antigua Island, Caribbean
+What to See and Do on Yacht Charter on Antigua Island, Caribbean

 Nelson’s Dockyard: Antigua’s most famous attraction is the world’s only Georgian-era dockyard still in use, a treasure trove for history and nautical buffs alike.
 By 1704 English Harbor was in regular use as a garrisoned station and was named after the famous British naval hero in the 1940’s, in memory of the 26-year-old Horatio Nelson who sailed into English Harbor on the HMS Boreas to serve as captain of the Leeward Island Station.
 When the Royal Navy abandoned the station at English Harbor in 1889, it fell into a state of decay but was rescued and repairs were made to reopened as Nelson’s Dockyard in 1961.
 Within the compound are crafts shops, restaurants, and two splendidly restored 18th-century hotels, the Admiral’s Inn and the Copper & Lumber Store Hotel, worth peeking into.
 The Dockyard National Park also includes serene nature trails beaches, rock pools, crumbling plantation ruins and hilltop forts.
 There is also today, an interpretation center on nearby Dow’s Hill with a 15 minute video about the National Park.